MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-kaizala-teams.md

 Teams Essentials is an affordable and professional meeting solution designed with small businesses, such as restaurants, retailers, professional services, in mind.
 This solution enables communication and collaboration in an easy and reliable way.

-### Commercial users
+### Enterprise users

-Commercial users can move from Kaizala to Microsoft Teams for Work by subscribing to [Microsoft Teams Built for hybrid work](https://www.microsoft.com/microsoft-teams/teams-for-work).
+Enterprise users can move from Kaizala to Microsoft Teams for Work by subscribing to [Microsoft Teams Built for hybrid work](https://www.microsoft.com/microsoft-teams/teams-for-work).

 Microsoft Teams for Work provides the most productive and secure experience, allowing your teams to work together seamlessly from anywhere and anytime; and to stay in the flow of your work.